b-shields/auto-QChem/README.md

 ## occupied-volume

 ### Notes to the user
 OccupiedVolume is a Mathematica function which takes Gaussian log files or Cartesian coordinates as input and returns the % of a sphere of a set radius which is occupied via the Van der Waals radii of the surrounding atoms.
 The center atom can be specified as a unique element, a numerically labeled atom, or the row of the corresponding Cartesian coordinate matrix.
+The function is currently incomplete and only supports the use of Gaussian .log files with freq calculation output.

 This project is a direct extension of SambVca, a tool to calculate the buried volume of OM ligands (https://www.molnac.unisa.it/OMtools/sambvca.php).